vkinsu/NSU-OS-22930/n.kireev/lab31/README.md

 ```

 How to check work on clients > 1?
-First of all, you need to write:
+First of all, on main mashine, who built the server, you need to write:
 ```
   chmod 777 qwerty12345656
 ```